-Table 2 Synthesis of the Content Analyzed the Interviews
+Table 2 - Synthesis of the Content Analyzed the Interviews

-Theses Comments The goal for sustainable management of forests support the lower impacts environmental; When there is control by the government; an educational system aimed to raise awareness of the value of preserving the environment; the local community realizes the value of forest resources for subsistence get without destroying, the degradation impacts are smaller.
+Table 2 - Synthesis of the Content Analyzed the Interviews Theses Comments The goal for sustainable When there is control by the government; an educational system aimed to raise management of forests awareness of the value of preserving the environment; the local community support the lower impacts realizes the value of forest resources for subsistence get without destroying, the environmental; degradation impacts are smaller.
 The professional manager of public forests has an important role in all these local actions have global scope.
-The sustainable management of forests is a global responsibility; The natural resources of the forests are removed to be consumed by distant buyer extraction area.
-When local communities understand the value of the forest, they act as protectors against degradation scale.
+The sustainable The natural resources of the forests are removed to be consumed by distant management of forests is a buyer extraction area.
+When local communities understand the value of the global responsibility; forest, they act as protectors against degradation scale.
 Thus, even if the buyer wants to buy without knowing the origin, the native community avoided the removal of the forest well into the illegal sale.
-The local effects of the sustainable management of forests can be achieved globally; The results of preserving forests positively affect the global climate, preserves the symbiosis of fauna and flora, allows the use of renewable resources with global distribution, creating new forms of interaction between people (ecological tourism) and provides hope for continuity of the planet.
-The positive effects of sustainable management of forests are perceived in economic, social and environmental determinants.
-The community must work and incomes, the industry can use without destroying the environment that renews its resources for future use (as photographic records).
+The local effects of the The results of preserving forests positively affect the global climate, preserves sustainable management the symbiosis of fauna and flora, allows the use of renewable resources with of forests can be achieved global distribution, creating new forms of interaction between people globally; (ecological tourism) and provides hope for continuity of the planet.
+The positive effects of The community must work and incomes, the industry can use without sustainable management destroying the environment that renews its resources for future use (as of forests are perceived in photographic records). economic, social and environmental determinants.

-The Figure 2 show the community inserted in place forest work with sustainable management.
+The photographic records show the community inserted in place forest work with sustainable management.
 The effect of employment generates dignity of life and improved the health and education through professional engagement.